Quantifying brain microstructure with diffusion MRI: Theory and parameter estimation: Diffusion MRI through a bird's eye

-An interesting interplay between coarse-graining scales occurs in tissues consisting of non-exchangeable compartments of different nature.
-Consider an example of a tissue consisting of a permeable compartment (extra-cellular space), and a fully restricted one (cells of size $a$).
+When a tissue consists of non-exchangeable compartments of different nature, one can tune the experiment to focus on one or the other.
+Consider an example of a tissue consisting of a \new non-confining \keep compartment (e.g., the extra-cellular space), and a \new fully confining, i.e., restricted \keep one (e.g., cells of size $a$).
 The diffusional coarse-graining in the latter stops at the time $t_a \sim a^2/D$.
 The whole medium possesses two relevant scales, $L(t)$ and $a$, which are markedly different for long times when $L(t)\gg a$.
 An experimentalist working in this limit has a choice of selecting the wave number $q$ of diffusion measurements (the strength of diffusion weighting).
 The choice $q\sim 1/a$ (diffusion diffraction \cite{callaghan1991}) enables measuring the size of the restricted compartment, but strongly suppresses the signal from the permeable one.
 The choice $q\sim 1/L(t)$ enables observation of diffusion dynamics in the permeable compartment.
 The signal from the restricted compartment remains unsuppressed, such that both the signal attenuation $-\ln S \sim (qa)^2 \ll 1$ and the diffusivity $D(t)\sim a^2/t \ll 1$ become negligible; one can then formally treat such a compartment as Gaussian with its diffusion coefficient $D\to 0$.
 This leads to the picture of zero-radius ``sticks" in the brain (neurites with zero diffusivity in the transverse direction), cf. Sec.~\ref{sec:sticks} below.